elisabethzinck/Fairness-oriented-interpretability-of-predictive-algorithms/README.md

 This repository contains the fairness analysis toolkit `biasbalancer` and all code needed to reproduce the results in the thesis *Fairness Oriented Interpretability of Predictive Algorithms* by Caroline Amalie Fuglsang-Damgaard and Elisabeth Zinck finalizing their degree *Mathematical Modelling and Computation* at Technical University of Denmark (DTU).

 ## biasbalancer
 BiasBalancer is a toolkit for fairness analysis of a binary classifier.
 It facilitates nuanced fairness analyses taking several fairness criteria into account enabling the user to get a fuller overview of the potential interactions between fairness criteria.
-The tutorial notebook (located in [`src_biasbalancer/biasbalancer_tutorial.ipynb`](https://github.com/elisabethzinck/Fairness-oriented-interpretability-of-predictive-algorithms/blob/main/src_biasbalancer/biasbalancer_tutorial.ipynb)) gives a brief introduction to biasbalancer and showcases the use of the toolkit using the COMPAS dataset.
+The tutorial notebook (located in [`src_biasbalancer/biasbalancer_tutorial.ipynb`](https://github.com/elisabethzinck/Fairness-oriented-interpretability-of-predictive-algorithms/blob/main/src_biasbalancer/biasbalancer_tutorial.ipynb)) gives a brief introduction to biasbalancer and showcases the use of the toolkit using the canonical COMPAS dataset.

 BiasBalancer consists of three levels, where each level increasingly nuances the fairness analysis.